This review is based on the opinion of coLanguage.

 • Reading: Read advanced literature and reports

-• Grammar/Use: Use complex sentence forms and nuance
+• Grammar / Use: Use nuance and complex sentence forms

 • Speaking: Lead discussions and debates